William Uvedale: Career

 Uvedale was the son of William Uvedale of Wickham and his wife Mary Norton, daughter of Sir Richard Norton.
 He matriculated at Queen's College, Oxford on 17 March 1598, aged 16.
 In 1600, he was a student of the Inner Temple.
 He was knighted on 19 November 1613.

 In May 1605, he attended the Earl of Hertford's embassy to Brussels.
 In 1614 he was elected member of parliament for Hampshire.
 His father died in 1616 and he eventually inherited the estates on the death of his mother before 1626.

-In January 1618, he acted with other courtiers at Theobalds led by Sir John Finet in an interlude featuring "Tom of Bedlam the Tinker" intended to amuse King James who was suffering from gout.
+In January 1618, when John Bingley was knighted at Theobalds, he acted with other courtiers led by John Finet in an interlude featuring "Tom of Bedlam the Tinker" intended to amuse King James who was suffering from gout.
 The cast included: Thomas Dutton, Thomas Badger, George Goring, Thomas Tyringham, Edward Zouch, Robert Yaxley, Arthur Lake, and George Garret.
 The King was displeased by the play, especially the lyrics sung by Finet, and John Chamberlain was surprised that "none had the judgement to see how unfit it was to bring such beastly gear in public before a prince."

 In 1621 he was elected MP for Newport (Isle of Wight).
 He was elected MP for Portsmouth in 1624.
 In 1625 he was elected MP for Petersfield.
 He was re-elected MP for Petersfield in 1626 and 1628, sitting until 1629 when King Charles decided to rule without parliament for eleven years.

 In April 1640, Uvedale was again elected MP for Petersfield in the Short Parliament and was re-elected MP for Petersfield for the Long Parliament in November 1640.

 He supported the Royalist cause and sat in the King's Oxford parliament.
 He was disabled from sitting in the Westminster before 1645.
 His property became much reduced in his lifetime, possibly because of his support of the royal cause.